 Hurst & Hurst Law sponsored the 7th Annual Kentucky State BBQ festival for the fourth year in a row; lawyers, Daniel and Rebecca Hurst made sure to attend the festivities on Saturday to sample some fantastic BBQ.

 Current Kentucky law requires a married couple to be separated for 60 days before they can file for divorce.
 The proposed law, House Bill 427, would require couples to be separated for 180 days.
 In addition, every couple with children would have to have a hearing to prove the marriage is irretrievably broken.
 If a judge thinks they can work it out, the couple could be ordered to counseling.

-Last week, Wilderness Trace Child Development Center hosted their annual Black Tie & Bluegrass event in Danville, KY.
+Wilderness Trace Child Development Center hosted their annual Black Tie & Bluegrass event.
+WTCDC provides early education for children with and without disabilities.
 Wilderness Trace Child Development Center (WTCDC) provides much needed services to families in the area.
 The event that took place last weekend was the main local fund raiser for WTCDC.